Is It Illegal to Cut Through a Parking Lot in Texas?

 If another driver hit you while cutting through a parking lot to avoid a red light or stop sign, you may have a claim for medical bills, lost wages, vehicle damage, and pain and suffering.
 The other driver’s violation is direct evidence of negligence.
 Our firm handles parking lot crash claims and is ready to help you.

-Get a free consultation with a Texas car accident attorney.
-No fees unless we win.
+Contact us for a Free Consultation with a Texas car accident attorney.
+No Fee Unless We Win.

 FAQ